osmarleandro/bulldog/README.md

 </dependencies>
 ```

-To use our developemnt (SNAPSHOT) versions you also need to add the following repository to your settings.xml:
+With the latest development version (0.2.0-SNAPSHOT) you can put all the board implementations on your classpath and Bulldog will automatically select the correct one according to the platform you are using!
+To use our development (SNAPSHOT) versions you also need to add the following repository to your settings.xml:

 ```xml
 <repositories>